The Coventry Integrated Motor ... read more

 Radio and television

 Earphones will provide you with a choice of radio stations including our own hospital channel.
 In order to reduce the disturbance to other patients it is important that personal headphones are used with television and radios at all times.
+View our dedicated page for more information on the Hospedia service.

 Our buildings and grounds, including car parks are smoke free.
 This means that smoking is not permitted anywhere on site.
 As a hospital Trust we protect our patients, visitors, staff buildings and equipment from the dangers and consequences of second-hand smoke.

 NHS Stop Smoking Services are available to help you before, during and after hospital, providing a range of support and medication.
 Call 024 7696 4760 to speak to an advisor and receive advice to support you.
+Here is more information about our Stop Smoking Service.

 Social Workers are available to help you or your relatives with any personal problems you may be experiencing as a result of your stay in hospital.
 If you would like to discuss any anxieties or difficulties over benefits, or about your work or family, please ask your named nurse or a member of the nursing team to arrange for you to see a Social Worker who will advise you of a named organisation who can provide more detailed assistance.